codewhisperSU/shop_demo/README.md

 Now you can start to set data to database with swagger interface.

-If you want to do real dataset then go this order:
+When you make test data.
+Go to follow order:
+You can test GET /list methods all case.
 1:
 Set customer with add.
 2: